matrix-org/matrix-spec-proposals/proposals/1695-message-edits.md

 and `content.formatted_body` to render an approximation of the edit.
 The fallback should be in the format given below.

-Clients should always favour fetching the source from `m.replaces.event_id` where possible, rather than using the fallback as the fallback can be faked.
-Furthermore, clients should refuse to display with an appropriate message when the sender of the source event and the edit event differ.
+Clients SHOULD always favour fetching the source from `m.replaces.event_id` where possible, rather than using the fallback as the fallback can be faked.

-Clients should provide an option to see edit history.
+Clients COULD provide an option to see edit history.
 The history does not need to be complete (e.g. if one event in the edit chain cannot be fetched).
 The representation of this history is up to the client.